benmccormick/benmccormick.github.io/src/pages/posts/2018/cs-basics/boolean-logic/boolean-logic.md

     }
     ```

     Do you see the bug?
-If there are no users, it will be treated the same as if the number had failed to load at all.
+It's subtle.
+With code written like this, if there are no users it will be treated the same as if the number had failed to load at all.
 This is a pretty common bug in situations where a value might be undefined or null, but could also be a number.
 Strings have a similar issue.

     It's important to understand that if 0 or empty strings are a valid value for a variable, you can't rely on a general falsiness check to see if the value is defined.
 Instead it's better to either define the exact falsy value you expect for "no value" (null in this case) or to check based on type.
 For instance in this case, you could rewrite the code to look for a number:

     ```javascript
     let userCount = await getUserCountFromServer();